 Should 3GPP spec defines the relationship between the LBT beam and the transmission beam or leave it as implementation.
 For example, should we define something like the LBT beam should “cover” the transmission beam?

-Yes: HW, LG, FW, Intel, Qualcomm, DCM, Samsung, ZTE, Lenovo, Apple, SPRD, Sony, Oppo, DCM
+Yes: HW, LG, FW, Intel, Qualcomm, DCM, Samsung, ZTE, Lenovo, Apple, SPRD, Sony, Oppo, DCM, InterDigital

 No (the LBT beam and transmission beam relationship is implementation): Ericsson, Nokia(?), CATT